hzeller/beagleg/hardware/README.md

 we'd like to have the cape installed as early as possible in the boot process to properly set all the output values to safe values.

-For that, we essentially have to add
+There is a script for that

+    sudo ./install-devicetree-overlay.sh BUMPS/BeagleG.dts

+In general, what this script is doing is to add the overlay name

     optargs=capemgr.enable_partno=BeagleG

-To the `/boot/uboot/uEnv.txt` file to let the kernel know to enable that cape.
+to the `/boot/uboot/uEnv.txt` file to let the kernel know to enable that cape.

 The kernel looks for the firmware in /lib/firmware - since at boot time the root-fs is not mounted yet, just the init-rd ramdisk, we need to make sure to have it in the uInitrd filesystem.

-There is a script that does both of these things (unpacking the uInitrd, copy file into that filesystem, repacking).
-This might depend on  distribution (Is there a script that comes with beaglebone already that does this?), so take a look at the script first to check that it does what it should do (it will abort on the first error, so probably it won't do damage).
-In particular the unpacking/repacking of the initrd file might be specific to your distribution.

-    sudo ./install-devicetree-overlay.sh BUMPS/BeagleG.dts

-After a reboot, you should see the cape to be enabled early on in the boot process (Power PWM LEDs switch on briefly).
+The script copies it there.

+The script assumes a certain way the boot happens, so it might depend on your distribution if it actually works; you might want to inspect it first to what it does.

 [BeagleBone-Black]: http://beagleboard.org/BLACK
 [BUMPS]: http://github.com/hzeller/bumps